jappeace/methods-homework/multiagentsystems/questions.md

 correctly.
 Maybe provide a different example.

 # How to social goal
+> Theorem 1

+They proof this by contradiction.
+However I don't understand it, could you elaborate the proof further?
+Preferably with some kind of picture proof instead of maths.
+(It doesn't even have to be a proof, just give an idea)

+> However it is not true that *all* monotonic social choice rules are implementable; see masking (1977) for counterexamples

+Can you give some of these counter examples?
+I'm curious.

 # On the logic of normative systems
+The reasonableness constraint: Does it mean that a normative system will always keep running?
+I mean if there is always a successor state that means it can never "die" so to speak?
+Also please explain the \ operator.

+What is the difference between an interpreted model and an uninterpreted?
+I mean the computational consequences are extreme (looking at theorem 4 and 5).

 # Power in game forms